-Motion activated lighting has been very easily installed by using an Everspring Lamp holder installed in the over head light together with an Express Controls EZMotion motion sensor.
+Motion activated lighting has been very easily installed by using a lamp holder installed in the over head light together with a Z-Wave motion sensor.
 The light turns on as soon as the side door or the main garage door opens.

 David's system is working well now and gives him all the convenience he wants.
-His next project is to use the Aeon MultiSensors to add more motion activated lighting in the other rooms.
+His next project is to use the Aeotec MultiSensors to add more motion activated lighting in the other rooms.

 Vesternet Case Studies

 Read all of our real user case studies Here